astacodes/Apost-ENV/README.md

 ## Key Features

-### Level 3 Exploits Only
-Apost Environment is currently optimized for **Level 3 exploits**.
-This means that it allows developers to access and manipulate parts of the Roblox game, but it is not intended for higher-level exploits that require deeper access to the game’s internals.
-Because of this, it’s important for developers to know what kind of exploit they are working with.
-If you try to use Apost’s functions with a higher-level exploit, you might run into problems or unexpected behavior.

 ### No External Backend Needed
 A major advantage of Apost Environment is that it doesn’t rely on any external backend, such as bridges or external APIs, to function.
 This means that everything happens **locally**, right on your machine.
 This makes the environment easier to set up and use, and it also offers a higher degree of privacy and control.
 You won’t need to send data back and forth to servers or depend on third-party tools to get your exploit to work—everything you need is built into Apost.